-Consumers and businesses enter into contracts all the time, so when they agree to do something based on something that doesn’t turn out to be true, they may have legal rights or claims they can make against the person or business who they have contracted with.
+Consumers and businesses enter into contracts all the time, so when they agree to do something based on something that doesn’t turn out to be true, they may have legal rights or claims they can make against the person or business they have contracted with.

 How Does Misrepresentation Work?

 If you’re a business that engages in the sale of goods and services, it’s important to know how misrepresentation works as it can affect the way you market or sell your goods and services, and how you run your business.

 Generally, for a statement to amount to misrepresentation, it must be a purported statement of fact (and not just an opinion).
 However, if it is an opinion about something you plan to do in the future, it may amount to misrepresentation if you never intended on fulfilling that plan.

 Additionally, the statement needed to have been a primary factor in convincing the other party into agreeing to the contract and must also be proven to be wrong or false.
 It is important to note that statements do not have to be made in words to constitute misrepresentation – they can be implied in actions or omissions (e.g. where you fail to mention something important).
 In some circumstances, your body language can constitute or contribute to misrepresentation.

 If someone enters into a contract based on misleading information and suffers loss as a result, they may be able to make a claim for misrepresentation under common law.
 Additionally, they may also be able to make a claim for misleading and deceptive conduct under the Australian Consumer Law, which is a very similar but slightly different concept to misrepresentation – we’ll explain this in a bit more detail later.

 Types Of Misrepresentation